I used to be one of the lucky people.

 I fought back.
-I hiked up mountains with my children and hurled myself into lakes because it’s hard(er) to feel miserable when your body feels fantastic.
-Constant running can lead to injuries so, in between mountains, I spent my time volunteering at a little school that I love.
+I hiked up mountains with my children and hurled myself into lakes because it’s harder to feel miserable when your body feels fantastic.
+In between mountains, I spent my time volunteering at a little school that I love.
 I’ve helped there for years with the grounds, library, and reading in class.
 It’s a place of warmth and friendship.
 As we deteriorated medically, I ran more and helped more at school.
 I clung to anything healthy that remained within reach.
+I grew some sturdy muscles.

 Nobody likes me, everybody hates me, think I’ll go and eat worms.

-Naturally, 2018 put this into damning but hilarious perspective: in the very same year that a dead pimp (an actually dead, actual pimp) – who called himself the “Trump of Pahrump”, managed to be elected to state assembly in Nevada, I couldn’t get an unpaid place on a school governing body that I’d supported almost daily for 12 years.
+Naturally, 2018 put this into damning but hilarious perspective: in the very same year that a dead pimp (an actually dead, actual pimp) – who in life had called himself the “Trump of Pahrump”, managed to be elected to state assembly in Nevada, I couldn’t get an unpaid place on a school governing body that I’d supported for 12 years.

 And, on the very same day, because this is how 2018 rolls, I was told I might need another, eighth, operation.